 Furthermore, Krishnakriti awards annual residency programs in France every year, in collaboration with the French Embassy.

 Kalakriti always encourages and appreciates new ideas to spread wings in its space.
 Till date the gallery has played host to many major exhibitions and artists, the long list include, ‘Jannis..
 A Relook’, solo show by Jehangir Jani; ‘Living with Great Masters: Kalakriti at Ten’; Shuvaprasanna Bhattacharya’s ‘Recent & Retrospective’; Surya Prakash’s ‘A World with a View’; ‘Shakti.. an unique display of powerful art and subtle divinity’, a group show on Shakti series by many eminent artists; Anju Dodiya’s ‘Cloud Hunter & other works’ with talk and slide presentation, and ‘VIAPRESENCE by B2FAYS’, French Artist, an interactive multimedia show.
 Some of the early shows were Jogen Choudhry’s ‘A Calligraphy of Touch & Gaze’; ‘Rachana: The art of Rabindranath & the Tagores’, an exhibition of Paintings by Rabindranath, Abanindranath & Gaganendranath Tagore followed by a talk on Tagore’s visuality by Ms. Shanu Lahiri, former Dean, Faculty of Visual Arts, Rabindra Bharati University, Kolkata; ‘Recent works by K G Subramanyam’; ‘Ah!
-Intemperance’ by Rajeswara Rao; ‘A show of Serigraphs by S H Raza, T Vaikuntam, & Amit Ambalal’; ‘Say it with wood’ by Detlef Schulz, a German Artist; Sujata Bajaj’s Paintings and Ceramics with Book launch, to name a few.
+Intemperance’ by Rajeswara Rao; ‘A show of Serigraphs by S H Raza, T Vaikuntam, & Amit Ambalal’; ‘Say it with wood’ by Detlef Schulz, a German Artist; Sujata Bajaj’s Paintings with Book launch, to name a few.

 Last year, the gallery has launched ‘Kalakriti Award for Achievement and Excellence’ which will be an annual feature to honor an individual who made a difference to the city with their work.
 The recipients of the honour are Sri Shankar Melkote & Cricketer VVS Laxman.
 Moving forward, The French Government bestowed the award of ‘Knight of the Order of Arts and Letters’ (Chevalier dans l’Ordre des Arts et des Lettres) on Prshant Lahoti.
 The honour comes in recognition to the valued contributions of Mr. Lahoti towards the warm and cordial relations between India and France in the field of arts & culture.